GemmaButcher-dev/freestyle_dance/README.md

 ### Wireframes

   * There are 3 wireframes for the home page showing how the page will look on different devices.
 All other pages have been designed in mobile view.
-The mobile wireframe is shown below.
+The mobile home wireframe is shown below.

   ![wireframe](docs/design/wireframes/mobile_wireframe.png)